ahmohbati/SecOn/Upgrading-from-12.04-to-14.04.md

 #### ADD BACK SECURITY ONION PACKAGES

-* After rebooting, log back in, open a terminal, and add our TEST repo:
+* After rebooting, log back in, open a terminal, and add back our stable PPA:
-`sudo add-apt-repository ppa:securityonion/test`
+`sudo add-apt-repository ppa:securityonion/stable`

 * Update all packages that are currently installed:
 `sudo soup`